shortylabs/florianopolis/README.md

 An enhancement would be to provide a Setting to show times in 12 hour or 24 hour format, e.g., 15:09 would be shown as 3:00 PM in 12-hour mode.

+Normally, I would use third party libraries, like Retrofit, but I wanted to show that I can use Java and Android libraries, too.